The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope: Modeling methods

 \subsection{Molecules}

 Molecular species are divided into two groups.
-In the first group, \textit{full inclusion}, the species is included both in the formation processes and in the temperature and radiative transfer calculations (through NLTE solutions for its levels).
-In the second group, \textit{partial inclusion}, it is included only in the formation process calculations.
-This division is done to avoid unnecessary, expensive NLTE calculations for rare molecules (or dipole-free ones, e.g. \ch{S2}) which have no impact on thermal conditions.
+In the first group, full inclusion, the species is included both in the formation processes and in the temperature and radiative transfer calculations (through NLTE solutions for its levels).
+In the second group, partial inclusion, it is included only in the formation process calculations.
+This division is done to avoid unnecessary, expensive NLTE calculations for rare molecules (or dipole-free ones, e.g., \ch{S2}) which have no impact on thermal conditions.
 The included molecules and their categories are listed in Table~\ref{tab:mol_included}.

 The molecular abundances are calculated using a chemical network approach.
-For \textit{full inclusion} group species, the impact on the temperature and spectrum are then solved for by treating the molecules on the same footing as the atoms, with complete coupling to temperature and radiation field.
+For full inclusion group species, the impact on the temperature and spectrum are then solved for by treating the molecules on the same footing as the atoms, with complete coupling to temperature and radiation field.
 We treat transfer in the rovibrational lines in the Sobolev limit.
 The molecular electronic UV excitations are, however, not included - at nebular times the temperatures are too low for these to play any thermal role.
 Four molecular species; carbon monoxide (CO), silicon monoxide (SiO), silicon monosulfide (SiS), and sulfur monoxide (SO), receive this full treatment.
 We choose these because they are the most common and abundant species formed in the SN ejecta.

-For the molecules in the \textit{partial inclusion} group, we calculate the molecular abundances in the same chemical network calculation as previously mentioned molecules.
-In other parts of \textsc{Sumo}, however, the partially included molecules act as passive components, i.e. do not influence either the temperature or spectrum, only acting as storage sinks for the component atoms.
+For the molecules in the partial inclusion group, we calculate the molecular abundances in the same chemical network calculation as previously mentioned molecules.
+In other parts of \textsc{Sumo}, however, the partially included molecules act as passive components, that is to say they do not influence either the temperature or spectrum, only acting as storage sinks for the component atoms.